-‘The Bit in the Middle: the Curiously Comic Tale of a Gardener in the Scottish Highlands’ is an autobiographical book about the life and times of Patrick Vickery, the author, gardener and newspaper columnist.
+‘The Bit in the Middle: the Curiously Comic Tale of a Gardener in the Scottish Highlands’ is an autobiographical eBook about the life and times of Patrick Vickery, the author, gardener and newspaper columnist.
 Essentially this is a book about people, as well as a powerful testimony to the fact that life is extraordinary no matter who you are, where you live or what you do.
-The “bit in the middle” refers to the time span between birth and death, the only two indisputable certainties in life that we all share.
+The “bit in the middle” refers to the time span between birth and death, the only two indisputable certainties in life.

 Autobiography, Social History, Genealogy, Humour, Comic Observation, the Meaning of Life – all this and more can be found within this free-flowing account of a full-time Gardener in the Scottish Highlands.
 Laugh and enjoy.

-Why an Ebook, not print?
-Well, it’s cheaper to produce (for me), cheaper to buy (for you), and easy to download via Amazon, iBook and similar ebook retailers for your tablet, kindle, iphone, laptop or any other device you may care to use.
+Ebook - easy to download via Amazon, iBook and similar ebook retailers for tablet, kindle, iphone, laptop or any other device you may care to use.